pshaddel/mcp-template/README.md

 ### Common Issues

+### Common Issues

-**"Transport not found" error in SSE mode:**
+**"Transport not found" error in SSE/HTTP streams mode:**
-- Ensure the SSE connection is established before sending messages
+- Ensure the SSE connection is established before sending messages (SSE mode)
-- Check that the sessionId is properly passed in requests
+- Check that the sessionId is properly passed in requests (HTTP streams mode)
+- Verify the correct endpoint is being used (`/sse` for SSE, `/mcp` for HTTP streams)

+**Session management issues (HTTP streams mode):**
+- Ensure you initialize a session with the `initialize` method before other requests
+- Include the `mcp-session-id` header in all requests after initialization
+- Check that the session hasn't expired or been terminated

 **Permission errors:**
 - Verify the API key is correctly set in headers